 Liquor Liability Insurance

-Many businesses purchase liquor liability insurance from the same insurer that provides their general liability coverage.
-If your liability insurer does not offer this coverage, your agent or broker can help you obtain it from a specialty carrier.
+Many large property/casualty insurers offer liquor liability insurance as part of a business owners or commercial package policy.
+Examples are Hartford and Progressive.
+If your general liability insurer doesn't provide this coverage, your agent or broker can help you obtain it from a specialty carrier.

 What to Look For

 Here are some features to look for when shopping for liquor liability coverage: